Dcode99/Blockchain-Healthcare-Project/README.rst

 Prerequisites

 To run this demonstration, a system running Unbuntu and docker is needed, along with an installation of Python3, pip3, and the iroha python library.
 To install this project as a library, a version is available using "pip install pyhyperhealth".
+Once downloaded, you can find the location of the files on your computer using "pip show pyhyperhealth".
 The PyPi link is available here: https://pypi.org/project/pyhyperhealth/#description

 Network Requirements